yast/yast-installation/doc/SELF_UPDATE.md

 Starting in SUSE Linux Enterprise 12 SP3, self-update is enabled by default.
 However, it can be disabled by setting `self_update=0` boot option.
-If you're using AutoYaST, is also possible to disable this feature using the `self_update` element in `general` section of the profile:
+If you're using AutoYaST, it is also possible to disable this feature using the `self_update` element in the `general` section of the profile:

    ```xml
    <general>
      <self_update config:type="boolean">false</self_update>
    </general>
    ```

+Please, take into account that self-update will be disabled if any of those values is set.

 During the rest of this document it is assumed that self-update is enabled.